List of Star Wars creatures: Thevaxan marauder

 An enormous reptilian predator on the planet Gorsh, the Thevaxan marauder can always be heard approaching its prey, being a loud, dimwitted and clumsy beast.
 It can grow up to 20 m (65.6 ft) long and 8 m (26.2 ft) tall at the shoulder.

+Thranta

-ThrantaThrantas are a group of flying animals found on Alderaan, Bespin, and Coruscant.
+Thrantas are a group of flying animals found on Alderaan, Bespin, and Coruscant.
 While there are multiple breeds varying in size and functions (some for personal travel, others for massive air ferries), most thrantas serve the purpose of aerial transport.
 The predominant physical feature of these creatures are their manta ray-like figure.

+Torton

-TortonTortons are red and green turtle-like creatures with long legs.
+Tortons are red and green turtle-like creatures with long legs.
 They originated on Naboo's moon of Rori.

+Tolibs

-TolibsTolibs are large swamp birds that live on the planet Mimban.
+Tolibs are large swamp birds that live on the planet Mimban.

 Tra'cor

 The "Tra'cor" is an amphibious relative of the rancor.
 Like the rancor, it possessed a hostile temper, but is smaller than the rancor and almost completely water bound.
 The tra'cor will feed on moss and grasses growing underwater, but will also eat meat whenever it presents itself.
 These water creatures wait to ambush creatures that come to the water to have a drink.
 It is found on the planet Socorro and will also walk on land.